kren1/testSymExec/scripts/README.md

 program just natively (in this case) or `$COMPILE_AND_RUN_2 test5.c` to run it with crest.
 In fact these are the environment variables set by the setup script.

+##Mode A experiments

+Mode A experiments can be ran with these setups:

+* `. setups/kleeModeA.sh` setups up the experiment for KLEE in Mode A
+* `. setups/crestModeA.sh` setups up the experiment for Crest in Mode A
+* `. setups/fuzzballModeA.sh` setups up the experiment for FuzzBALL in Mode A

-## Mode B experiments
+##Mode B experiments

 We've prepared experiments to be run in Mode B for KLEE, Crest and FuzzBALL.
 Unless otherwise specified these use crash, output, function call and performance oracles.

+* `. setups/kleeLTConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than constrainer
-* `setups/kleeLTConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than constrainer
+* `. setups/kleeLTEConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than or equal constrainer
-* `setups/kleeLTEConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than or equal constrainer
+* `. setups/kleeRangeConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than or equal constrainer
-* `setups/crestConstrainersModeB.sh` sets up the experiment for Crest in Mode B with less than constrainer
+* `. setups/crestConstrainersModeB.sh` sets up the experiment for Crest in Mode B with less than constrainer
-* `setups/fuzzballConstrainersModeB.sh` sets up the experiment for FuzzBALL in Mode B with less than constrainer
+* `. setups/fuzzballConstrainersModeB.sh` sets up the experiment for FuzzBALL in Mode B with less than constrainer

-# Experiment setup
+#Experiment setup

 To generate a new batch of test cases run ```./SetupExperiment.sh <experimentName>``` which will generate a new batch of experiments.
 To change the number of generated test cases change ```seq 100 | ...```